anastasia-zhukova/Diverse_CDCR_datasets/README.md

 ### 2) ***_mentions.json: Annotations and mention context
 The format is adapted and extended from [WEC-Eng](https://huggingface.co/datasets/Intel/WEC-Eng) and from the mention format used by [Barhom et al. 2019](https://github.com/shanybar/event_entity_coref_ecb_plus/tree/master/data/interim/cybulska_setup).

+To extract some mentions' attributes, we parse document sentences by spaCy.
+To extract a mention head, we align each mention to the corresponding sentences in the documents and extract the head of mention as highest node in the dependency subtree.

 | Field              | Type            | Description                                                                                         |
 |--------------------|-----------------|-----------------------------------------------------------------------------------------------------|